juliuswaldmann/parallax-react-js/README.md

  npm install parallax-react
  `

-Alternatively yay can also install parallax-react directyl from the source code:
+Alternatively you can also install parallax-react directyl from the source code:

 1. clone the repository with `git clone https://github.com/juliuswaldmann/parallax-react.git`
 2. open a terminal inside of the repository folder